Mshishegar/bitcoin/doc/Successful.payment.ika.motto.md

 Mr. Ika Motto

-* The amount of $258 was successfully paid and registered.
+* The amount of $4270 was successfully paid and registered.
-*  Your remaining debt : $4270
+*  Your payment has been completed.